quezon/data-pipeline-OpenFoodFacts/README.md

 - Updated Reproducibility document
 - Updated Cloud Architecture diagram
 - If time permits, a new GitHub repository and changed names attributed with Open Food Facts to FoodData USDA

+## Promises that Were Delivered for the Second Submission (5/7)

+- [x] Utilization of Google Looker Studio
+- [x] Utilization of Google Cloud Dataform
+- [ ] If feasible, utilization of Google Cloud Run, else utilization of Google Cloud Compute
+- [x] Updated README
+- [x] Updated Reproducibility document
+- [x] Updated Cloud Architecture diagram
+- [ ] If time permits, a new GitHub repository and changed names attributed with Open Food Facts to FoodData USDA

 ## Reproducibility